minimind/genetic-algorithm-example/README.md

 The example shown creates a population of numbers and evolves a population with lower numbers.
 Pretty basic.

-I got it down to 17 lines of easy-to-read Python and I'd like to hear very much if anyone can do it in less without cheating.
+I got it down to less that 60 lines of easy-to-read PEP8 Python and I'd like to hear very much if anyone can do it in less without cheating.

 ## Contributors